StarAntonU/bookstore/README.md

 ```

 + After getting the token, you can add a book to your shopping cart
-+ Just don’t forget to include the token in the Authorization header as a Bearer token every time.
++ Remember to include the token in the Authorization header as a Bearer token every time.

 *Method* **POST** `http://localhost:8088/api/cart`